DaveOkpare/deep-research/blog-post.md

 # Building a Multi-Agent Research System

-I built a multi-agent research system based on Anthropic's approach to understand how these architectures work in practice.
+This weekend I decided to build a multi-agent research system based on Anthropic's approach to demonstrate how these architectures work in practice.
 The system breaks research queries into focused subtasks, runs specialized agents on each, then synthesizes results into structured reports.

-## Architecture Overview

 The system uses an orchestrator-worker pattern.
 The lead agent analyzes queries, breaks them into subtasks, and coordinates sub-agents.
 Sub-agents handle focused research areas and return structured findings.